 - Location: Situated in Cambridge, Massachusetts, just across the river from Boston, Harvard offers students access to a bustling metropolitan area teeming with history, culture, and opportunities.
 Its campus blends historic architecture with state-of-the-art facilities, creating an inspiring academic environment.

-- Size: Home to approximately 31,000 students, including undergraduates, graduate students, and professional program enrollees, Harvard cultivates a dynamic, diverse community.
+- Size: Home to approximately 31,500 students, including undergraduates, graduate students, and professional program enrollees, Harvard cultivates a dynamic, diverse community.
+Harvard College (the undergraduate division) enrolls approximately 7,200 students.

 Yale University